huy310304/GPUMD-UVA/CoNiO/README.md

 |:------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------:|
 | **Spectral Thermal Conductivity of 5 runs at `300K with F(Å⁻¹) = 0.00012`** | **Thermal Conductivity at `300K with F(Å⁻¹) = 0.00012`** |

-These short runs (1M steps) are intended to minimize simulation time while exploring force parameters for consistent behavior.
-Once we identify consistent force parameters, we can extend the simulations to 10M steps for more accurate results.

-These force parameters are likely correct, as the results exhibit a high level of consistency across multiple runs, with minimal variation between individual runs.
-This consistency, indicated by the low error bars, suggests that the optimized force parameters effectively stabilize the thermal conductivity measurements for Co₀.₂₅Ni₀.₇₅O at 300K.
+The force parameters tested (0.0001 Å⁻¹, 0.00011 Å⁻¹, and 0.00012 Å⁻¹) produced consistent results across all short runs, showing minimal variation in thermal conductivity measurements.
+The low error bars indicate high repeatability and suggest that the optimized force parameters are stabilizing the system.
+Given the close agreement between the different runs, these force parameters are promising candidates for further exploration.

 ### Long Runs (10M steps) at 300K

-After getting a sense of what the force parameter should be using small runs, we can continue doing longer runs with 10M steps to further see the correct and detailed behavior.
+After identifying likely force parameters through short runs, we extended the simulation time to 10M steps to achieve more accurate and detailed results.
+Below are the results for force parameters ranging from 0.00008 Å⁻¹ to 0.00011 Å⁻¹:

 | ![TC 300K 8e-5 Long](./images/8e-5_Long_300K.png) | ![TC 300K 8e-5 Data](./images/8e-5_Long_300K_data.png) |
 |:---------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------:|